SaxionMechatronics/ai4rob_course/docs/reinforcement_learning/2_quiz.md

 type: single
 question: What is the key difference between the state-value function V and the action-value function Q?
 ---
-- [ ] V is for deterministic policies, Q is for stochastic policies
+- [ ] V is the expected return when following a deterministic policy, while Q is the expected return when following a stochastic policy that samples actions probabilistically
 - [x] V is the expected return from a state following a policy, while Q is the expected return from a state after taking a specific action then following the policy
-- [ ] V is for continuous states, Q is for discrete states
+- [ ] V is the expected return computed over continuous state spaces, while Q is the expected return computed over discrete state spaces and finite action sets
-- [ ] There is no difference; they are the same function
+- [ ] There is no meaningful difference between them; they both represent the expected return from a state and can be used interchangeably in all RL algorithms
 ```

 ---